whyadiwhy/Symmetric-Matrix-Class/README.md

 5)README.md (this file) which contains information about this repository and how to compile the program

 **_Compiling Instructions:_**

-git clone the repository

-cd into that folder
+git clone the repository and cd into that folder

 1)Using the ``make`` command :
 Open the terminal and type ``make`` , this will create the output file called testcases.